 Ann Little – driven to a terrible act

-On July 11, 1881, Ann Little, 45, who couldn’t read or write, was charged with attempting to drown herself and her two youngest children, Annie and Joseph, in the River Caldew, near Hutton Roof.
+On July 11, 1881, Ann Little, 45, who couldn’t read or write, was charged with attempting to drown herself and her two youngest children, Ann and Joseph, in the River Caldew, near Hutton Roof.

 It sounds an unspeakable act, yet it in the courtroom, she met more with pity than anger or disgust.